Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 - Sales commissions are accounted for after transactions are approved.

 All of these statements are formulated in the language of the business.
 That is, they reflect the domain experts’ view of the business domain.

 On the other hand, the following statements are strictly technical and thus do not fit the notion of the ubiquitous language:

 - The advertisement iframe displays an HTML file.
 - A campaign can be published only if it has at least one associated record in the active-placements table.
 - Sales commissions are based on correlated records from the transactions and approved-sales tables.

 These latter statements are purely technical and will be unclear to domain experts.

 Suppose engineers are only familiar with this technical, solution-oriented view of the business domain.
-  In that case, they won’t be able to completely understand the business logic or why it operates the way it does, which will limit their ability to model and implement an effective solution.
+In that case, they won’t be able to completely understand the business logic or why it operates the way it does,
+Which will limit their ability to model and implement an effective solution.

 ## How To Use Ubiquitous Language?

-### Commitment
+### Continuous Usage

 All project-related stakeholders including software engineers, product owners, domain experts & UI/UX designers should consistently use the ubiquitous language when describing the business domain.

-The language should be continuously reinforced throughout the project: requirements, tests, documentation, and even the source code itself should use this language.
+The language should be continuously reinforced throughout the project:
+Requirements, tests, documentation, and even the source code itself should use this language.

 Only through the continuous use of the ubiquitous language and its terms can a shared understanding among all of the project’s stakeholders be cultivated.

-### Interactions With Domain Experts
+### Continuous Interaction With Domain Experts

 Formulation of a ubiquitous language requires interaction with its natural holders, the domain experts.
 Only interactions with actual domain experts can uncover inaccuracies, wrong assumptions, or an overall flawed understanding of the business domain.

-Most importantly,
-Domain experts must be comfortable using the ubiquitous language when reasoning about the business domain.
-This language will represent both the business domain and the domain experts’ mental models.

 ### Language of The Business